50 Largest Restaurant Chains in America

 Little Caesars is the third-largest pizza chain in the country, and also ranks third in total sales.

 Total sales: $3.81 billion

-After their new fried chicken sandwich went viral, Popeyes' sales went through the roof.
+After the chain's fried chicken sandwich went viral, Popeyes' sales went through the roof.

 Total sales: $3.88 billion

-Arby's has the meats, and sales show that customers definitely want the meats.
+Arby's has the meats, and sales show that customers want the meats.